jdrestre/holbertonschool-higher_level_programming/0x08-python-more_classes/README.md

 ---|---|---
 0-rectangle.py|0.
 Simple rectangle|Write an empty class Rectangle that defines a rectangle:
 1-rectangle.py|1.
 Real definition of a rectangle|Write a class Rectangle that defines a rectangle by: (based on 0-rectangle.py) Private instance attribute, property, property setter,Raise TypeError and Raise ValueError
 2-rectangle.py|2.
-Area and Perimeter|Write a class Rectangle that defines a rectangle by: (based on 1-rectangle.py)
+Area and Perimeter|Write a class Rectangle that defines a rectangle by: (based on 1-rectangle.py) Public instance method
+3-rectangle.py|3.
+String representation|Write a class Rectangle that defines a rectangle by: (based on 2-rectangle.py) Print rectangle with character '#'

 ---
 ## Author